-Clothing while trekking in Nepal is influenced by the season, altitude, and weather conditions.
+Clothing is influenced by the season, altitude, and weather conditions while trekking in Nepal.
 The weather in the Himalayas is unpredictable and can have a vast temperature difference, ranging from lower to higher altitudes.
-The clothes and equipment needed for trekking should be adjusted to the changing environments, altitudes, and seasons of Nepal and the Himalayas.
+One must adjust the clothes and equipment according to altitudes, changing environments, and seasons of Nepal and the Himalayas needed for trekking.

 Below are some of the clothing checklists for trekking in Nepal.